jon-heard/CompilerWorks/README.md

 <div style='margin-left:2em;'>
 After working with my third student on compiler development, I decided to engineer a compiler myself.
 This is a Java compiler written <i>in</i> Java.
 The goal is to implement all aspects of the modern Java spec (up to version 7).
 <br/><br/>
-The compiler is currently extremely limited, but I'm making a lot of progress.
-Each step exists as its own project and works correctly, if only in a limited capacity:
+The compiler works, but with limited functionality.
+It is in active development.
+Each step exists as its own project:
 <ul>
 <li><b>Tokenizer</b> - Breaks the source code into a list of words and symbols recognized by Java.</li>
 <li><b>Parser</b> - Builds Java 'sentences' from the tokenizer's output.
 Output includes: methods, for loops, expressions.</li>